animeshon/docs/content/products/image/documentation/docs/quotas.md

 ---
 title: Quotas and limits
-description: This is a test.
+description: Usage policies for your Image resources.
 ---

 # Image Quotas and Limits